nmfs-ost/noaa-fit-resources/_posts/2021-06-11-NOAA-pkgdown.md

 ## How to create a NOAA themed pkgdown landing site for your tool

 Below are steps for creating a NOAA themed pkgdown webpage, with NOAA colors and a NOAA logo footer, for your tool on the toolbox.
-More instructions, including a template you can clone [here](https://rverse-tutorials.github.io/RWorkflow-NWFSC-2021/week7-roxygen.html#pkgdown).
+You can also fork [this repo](https://github.com/nmfs-fish-tools/pkgdownTemplate) and follow directions.

 1. Set up a pkgdown website for your tool following the instructions from [here](https://pkgdown.r-lib.org/).
 2. Create a pkgdown folder in your repository and add `pkgdown/extra.css`.
 Add the code below to the `extra.css` file.
 See [extra.css](https://github.com/nmfs-fish-tools/r4MAS/blob/master/pkgdown/extra.css) for an example of the CSS code.